nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/nfc/integration_notes.rst

 Integration notes
 #################

-When integrating the NFC libraries in your application, there are a few things to be aware of.
-See the following notes.
+When integrating the NFC libraries in your application, consider the following notes.

 .. contents::
    :local: